CSL Checklist: Timeline and Procedures

 First - Choosing a Placement

-- Make sure to read all details of the available placements as some will have specific dates and times.
-See placements listed by course.
+• Make sure to read all details of the available placements as some will have specific dates and times.
+See placements listed in campusBRIDGE.

-- Let your course professor know which placement you are interested in.
+• Follow the instructions given by your professor to indicate which placement you are interested in.

-- Check your Ualberta email regularly.
-Student Academic Services will send you the contact information for your community partner supervisor.
+• Check your Ualberta email regularly.
+Student Academic Services will send you important information through your email accounts.

 Second - Security Checks

-Police and Child Intervention checks will be completed for FREE by Student Academic Services for the first two weeks after the start of classes.
+Police and Child Intervention checks must be completed within the first two weeks after the start of classes.
+Police Information Check fees are covered by Student Academic Services as long as the correct procedures are followed as outlined in campusBRIDGE.
 See Student Academic Services in the Lower Level, Forum for more information.

 Some placements involve working with organizations that serve high-risk or vulnerable populations.
 These organizations require security checks for all volunteers.

-- If your placement requires a Police Information Check or a Child Intervention Record Check, come to the Student Academic Services office to fill out the appropriate forms.
-These security checks can take up to two weeks to process, so please come in as soon as you know that you need one.
-These security checks are free until the deadline specified by Student Academic Services for each term (two weeks after the start of classes).
+• If your placement requires a Police Information Check or a Child Intervention Record Check, follow the instructions listed on campusBRIDGE to submit your documentation to the Camrose Police Service.
+Student Academic Services will cover the cost of security checks until the deadline specified by Student Academic Services for each term (two weeks after the start of classes).

-- Students will be charged for an administration fee if their security checks are not initiated before this date.
+• Students will be charged an administration fee if their security checks are not initiated before this date.

 Third - First Contact